wf4ever/deliverables/D4.2v2/section-4-checklist-evaluation.md

 As a result of this, we have been able to replicate all results from an arbitrary sample of the chembox evaluation results obtained using MIM.
 In the process, we did uncover a particular performance-scaling bottleneck with out Minim-based implementation.
 We are quite confident this is an implementation issue rather than a fundamental problem with the model (caused by repeated re-reading and re-parsing of a large RDF file, rather than reading the graph just once and issuing multiple queries against it).

 The qSKOS work was more challenging.
 [Inspection of the qSKOS](https://github.com/wf4ever/ro-catalogue/blob/master/v0.1/minim-evaluation/qskos-summary.md) tests showed that about half of them could be handled quite easily using the revised Minim model.
 We coded some [representative tests in Minim](https://github.com/wf4ever/ro-catalogue/blob/master/v0.1/in-use-submission/qskos/Minim-qskos.ttl) to support this view.
 But the remaining tests would need more significant enhancements to the Minim model to be able to express them effectively.
-We identified thee particular new features that we believe will enable all but three of the qSKOA tests to be handled by Minim:
+We identified thee particular new features that we believe will enable all but three of the qSKOS tests to be handled by Minim:

 * Comparing result sets from two different queries (e.g. to detect consistent provision of alternative-language labels).
 * Querying external service for resource (e.g. to check validity of all language tags used).